-- 1. Report and review on wind field modelling including Froude/ Reynolds scaling challenges for the turbine in cooperation with the Specialist Committee on Modelling of Environmental Conditions. - 2.
-Report on the impact of control strategies and other features on full-scale devices on global response to allow improved understanding of the impact of simplifications adopted in model tests. - 3.
-Report on integrated tools for the simulation of floating wind turbines including platform, mooring, turbine and control system.

-4. Report on developments in full-scale demonstrators of floating wind turbines.
+- 1. Wind Field Modelling including Froude/Reynolds scaling challenges for the turbine in cooperation with the Specialist Committee on Modelling of Environmental Conditions. - 2.
+The impact of control strategies and other features on full-scale devices on global response to allow improved understanding of the impact of simplifications adopted in model tests. - 3.
+Report on integrated tools for simulation of floating wind turbine including platform, mooring, turbine and control system. - 4.
+Report on developments in fullscale demonstrators of floating wind turbines.